-This section describes how to add a new plug-in or reference a different version of a plug-in.
-This is achieved by modifying the plug-in meta.yaml file to point to a new plug-in and building a new registry in offline mode that contains the modified plug-in meta.yaml file and the plug-in binary file.
+This section describes how to modify a plug-in meta.yaml file to point to a local file inside the container and rebuild a new registry that contains the modified plug-in meta.yaml file and the binary file.
+In the following example, the Java plug-in that refers to two remote VS Code extensions binaries is considered.

-- An instance of CodeReady Workspaces is available. - The oc tool is available.
+- CodeReady Workspaces is installed. - The OpenShift command-line tool, oc, is installed.